 - 1. Non- ACCS programs receiving Adult Education funds from ACCS are not required to use the Board of Trustees approved ACCS salary schedules to determine their employees' compensation.
 Such institutions shall submit their governing board approved compensation/benefit leave policies to the ACCS for review and determination. - 2.
 The program Adult Education director is the only AE employee who should be reimbursed from the C3 salary schedule.
-The maximum salary reimbursement shall not exceed \$83,890 (C3 Salary Schedule) for any Adult Education employee. - 3.
-Each full time teacher employed by the agency/institution receiving Adult Education funds will be paid from the D3 Salary Schedule as a full-time 229 day contract employee based on 40 hours per week.
-Pay for teachers working less than a 229 contract will be prorated. - 4.
-Part-time teachers working 19 hours or less will be paid from the agency/institution's (local) L Salary Schedule. - 5.
-Initial placement on all salary schedules shall give all community, technical college and Adult Education employees' full credit for prior work experience in the public schools, colleges, and adult education programs in Alabama. - 6.
-Adult Education teachers are entitled to 5 personal days per year and 1 day of sick leave per month for a maximum of 12 days per year.
-Any unused balance of sick leave accumulated at the end of the year will be carried forward to the next succeeding year. - 7.
-Instructional support staff is an individual employed by the agency/institution receiving Adult Education funds to assist teachers in a classroom setting.
+The maximum salary reimbursement shall not exceed \$89,426 (C3 Salary Schedule) for any Adult Education employee. - 3.
+Each full-time teacher employed by the agency/institution receiving Adult Education funds will be paid from the D3 Salary Schedule as a full-time 229-day contract employee based on 35 hours per week. - 4.
+Adult Education teachers are entitled to 5 personal days (maximum of 35 hour) per year.
+Additionally, they will earn 1 day of sick leave per month, which is equivalent to 7 hours per month, for a maximum of 9 days or 63 hours per year.
+A maximum of 3 days or 21 hours is earned during the summer term.
+Any unused balance of sick leave accumulated at the end of the year will be carried forward to the next year. - NOTE: This change became effective for all colleges August 1, 2019 or before.
+Each college shall be responsible for converting the data for retirement purposes.
+This is per MEMORANDUM 2019-EXE-036. - 5.
+Part-time teachers working 19 hours or less per week will be paid from the agency/institution's (local) L Salary Schedule. - 6.
+Initial placement on all salary schedules shall give all community, technical college and Adult Education employees' full credit for prior work experience in the public schools, colleges, and adult education programs in Alabama.

+- 7. Instructional support staff is an individual employed by the agency/institution receiving Adult Education funds to assist teachers in a classroom setting.
 Full-time 40 hour per week instructional support staff will be paid from Schedule E. Part-time instructional support staff will be paid from the appropriate Schedule H, based on the number of hours worked per week. - 8.
-A support staff is an individual employed by the agency/institution receiving Adult Education funds to perform non-instructional support tasks in the adult education program.
-Examples include secretarial or data support persons.
-Forty hour per week support staff will be paid from Schedule E. Support staff working less than 40 hours per week will be paid from the appropriate Schedule H, based on the number of hours worked per week.
+A support staff (non-instructional) is an individual employed by the agency/institution receiving Adult Education funds to perform non-instructional support tasks in the adult education program.
+Examples include secretarial or data entry persons.
+40-hour per week support staff will be paid from Schedule E. Support staff working less than 40 hours per week will be paid from the appropriate Schedule H, based on the number of hours worked per week.
 Support staff working less than 20 hours per week will be paid from the Agency/Institution's (local) L Salary Schedule. - 9.
 Instructional support staff or support staff working less than 40 hours per week will be reimbursed from the appropriate "H" schedule below: - a.
 Schedule H20 = 20-24 Hrs. per week - b.
-Schedule H25 = 25-29 Hrs. per week

-- c.
-Schedule H30 = 30-34 Hrs. per week

-- d.
-Schedule H35 = 35-39 Hrs. per week

-- 10. If you choose to pay your Adult Education employees amounts greater than those allowed in the respective salary schedules referenced above, the difference must be paid from a funding source other than Adult Education.
+Schedule H25 = 25-29 Hrs. per week - c.
+Schedule H30 = 30-34 Hrs. per week - d.
+Schedule H35 = 35-39 Hrs. per week - 10.
+If you choose to pay your Adult Education employees amounts greater than those allowed in the respective salary schedules referenced above, the difference must be paid from a funding source other than Adult Education.